-Ill was spoken of others at all; yet by what I have heard him fay, with Relation to Attempts to injure the Character of worthy and useful Men, I have Reason to believe, that no Man living was more fensible of the Baseness and Infamy, as well as the Cruelty, of fuch a Conduct.
-He knew, and despised, the low Principles, of Resentment for unreasonable Expectations disappointed, of personal Attachment to Men of some croffing Interests, of Envy, and of Party Zeal, from whence fuch a Conduct often proceeds; and was particularly offended, when he found it (as he frequently did,) in Persons that set up for the greatest Patrons of Liberty, Virtue, and Candor.
-He looked upon the Murtherers of Reputation and Usefulness, as some of the vilest Pests of Society; and plainly shewed on every proper Occasion, that he thought it the Part of a generous, benevolent, and couragious Man, to exert himself in tracing and hunting down the Slander, that the Authors or Abettors of it might be less capable of doing Mischief for the Future.
+§.
+110. He was particularly zealous in windicating the Reputation of his Friends in their Absence : And though I cannot recollect, that I had ever an Opportunity of observing this immediately, as I don't know that I ever was present with him when any Ill was spoken of others at all; yet by what I have heard him fay, with Relation to Attempts to injure the Character of worthy and ufeful Men, I have Reason to believe, that no Man living was more fensible of the Baseness and Infamy, as well as the Cruelty, of fuch a Conduct.
+He knew, and despised, the low Principles of Resentment for unreasonable Expectations disappointed, of personal Attachment to Men of some crossing Interests, of Envy, and of Party Zeal, from whence such a Conduct often proceeds, and was particularly offended, when he found it (as he frequently did.) in Persons that fet up for the greatest Patrons of Liberty, Virtue. and Candor.
+He looked upon the Murtherers of Reputation and Ufefulness, as some of the vilest Pests of Society; and plainly showed on every proper Occasion, that he thought it the Part of agenerous, benevolent, and couragious Man, to exert himself in tracing and hunting down the Slander, that the Authors or Abettors of it might be less capable of Mischief for the Future.

 §.
-111. The most plausible Objection that I ever heard to Colonel Gardiner's Character is, that he was too much attached to fome Religious Principles, established indeed in the Churches both of England and Scotland, but which have of late Years been much disputed, and from which, it is at least generally supposed, not a few in both have thought proper to depart; whatever Expedients they may have found to quier their Consciences, in subscribing toose Formularies, in which they are plainly taught.
-His Zeal was especially apparent in Opposition to those Doctrines, which seemed to derogate from the Divine Honours of the Som and Spirit of God, and from the Freedom of Divine Grace, or the Reality and Necessity of its Operations, in the Converfion and Salvation of Sinners.
+111. The melt plaufible Objection that I ever heard to Colonel Gardiner's Character is, that he was too much attached to some Religious Principles, ethab.
+Eithed indeed in the Churches both of England and Seetland, but which have of late Years been much disputed, and from which, it is at leaft generally supposed, not a few in both have thought proper to depart; whatever Expedients they may have found to quiet their Confedences, in fulliaging these Formularies, in which they are plainly taught.
+His Zeal was especially apparent in Opposition to those Dostrines, which seemed to derogate from the Divine Honours of the Son and Spirit of God, and from the Freedom of Divine Grace, or the Reality and Necessity of its Operations, in the Conversion and Salvation of Sinners.